rvalitov/widgetkit-slidesetlightbox/README.md

     + **none** - standard behavior, the widget works the same way as the original Slideset widget does.
     + **Lightbox** - lightbox opens with "full size" image, user can switch between the images using array buttons (image grouping is implemented) in the lightbox mode without closing it.

+# Extra
+A tutorial how the first version of this module was created is available on the [Yootheme forum](https://yootheme.com/support/question/85422).

 # Authors, Contributors and Acknowledgment
 * This widget is created by [Ramil Valitov](http://www.valitov.me).
 * The code is based on the original [Slideset widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/map) by [Yootheme](http://yootheme.com/).